How do Electric cars work?

 Charge at home

-Another major perk is home charging.
 Imagine waking up every day with a ‘full tank’.
-You can get a £500 OLEV grant to help you pay for the home charger, too.
-Just plug in when you get home, and your car takes care of the rest
+Just plug in when you get home, and your car takes care of the rest.
+You can also get a £350 grant to help you pay for the home charger, too.

-Of course, electric cars are incredibly quiet inside, making for a relaxing atmosphere.
-Driving is easy, too, because electric motors produce maximum torque at all revs, so acceleration is instant.
+Electric cars are incredibly quiet, making for a more relaxing atmosphere.
+Driving is easy too, because electric motors produce maximum torque at all revs.
+That simply means you get maximum power without having rev through the gears, so acceleration is instant.